lb42/Ossian-1773/README.md

 > $ tesseract [inputfile] [outputfile] -l enm

-As noted above, I have a preference for old-fashioned command-line Unix tools, and tesseract, once instructed to use an appropriate language model (`enm`, rather than `eng`), actually does a pretty good job of recognizing 18th century typography.
+As noted above, I have a preference for old-fashioned command-line Unix tools, and `tesseract`, once instructed to use an appropriate language model (`enm`, rather than `eng`), actually does a pretty good job of recognizing 18th century typography.
 It consistently fails on ligatured "ct" and a few other oddities, but is much better than I expected at distinguishing long-s from f.
 Most of its errors seem to be due to poor image quality.

 ### 4. Hand-check, page by page, introducing minimal non-xml markup